rheanna-mainzer/MI-aux-var-selection/README.md

 Files and folder structure:
 ---------------------------

 This project comprises of two main folders: one for the simulation study (sim_study) and one for the case study (case_study).
-Below is a summary of the folder and file structure with descriptions.
+Below is a summary of the folder and file structure used with descriptions.

 - sim_study:
     - data: folder containing simulation datasets and stored data generation parameters